 I have a post with my favorite inexpensive vegan dinners that you’ll definitely want to check out!

-Can you become vegan overnight?
+Can you go vegan overnight?

 If you want a great program to get started on a vegan diet that will tell you exactly what to do, this A To Vegan Starter Kit is an excellent place to start.

-How to transition into a vegan diet
+Transitioning to a vegan diet

 It may not be that easy for everyone, so prepare by having some meat on hand.
 If you don’t end up eating it, you can give it to a family member or feed it to your dogs.

 The biggest tip I can give you for losing weight on a vegan diet is to avoid eating a lot of processed foods and junk foods.
 It’s easy to fall into the trap of eating junk just because it’s vegan.
-Sticking to whole foods is the best way to go.
+Sticking to vegan whole foods is the best way to go.

 This is key to succeeding on a plant based diet!
 If you’re just eating bland food, it’s going to be so hard to stick to eating vegan.
 There are so many delicious recipes that are copies of your favorite foods, but without the animal products.